 A successful UX design provides many advantages for both your customer and your business.
 If users enjoy using an application or navigating a website, they are more likely to continue using the product or browsing the site.
 This is more likely to lead to a sale.

-In this article, we’ll share five B2B SaaS tools that our team at WANDR designed, that resulted in more revenue for our clients.
+In this article, we’ll share three B2B SaaS tools that our team at WANDR designed, that resulted in more revenue for our clients.
 But first…

 What Is UX Design?

 User experience includes more than surface visuals and layouts.
 It includes every component of the application or interface, including the wireframes, and information architecture.

 Before getting into the development stage, designers create an outline based on business objectives and the needs of users.